-Border officials were suspicious about her intentions in the country, and interrogated her repeatedly over the span of 24 hours, before finding a two-year-old text about cocaine on her phone.
-Isabella admitted she'd previously taken the drug, was denied access to the country, and sent home.
+Border officials were suspicious about her intentions in the country, and interrogated her repeatedly over 24 hours, before finding a two-year-old text about cocaine on her phone.
+Isabella admitted she'd previously taken the drug, was denied access to the country and sent home.

 To the many people who read about her story, this seemed draconian-at-best.
-So I called Karnig Dukmajian, Senior Attorney at immigration law specialists Laura Devine Solicitors, to find out what the law states when it comes to visiting the U.S., and whether anyone with a casual drug-taking past is at risk.
+So I called Karnig Dukmajian, Senior Attorney at immigration law specialists Laura Devine Solicitors, to find out what the law states when it comes to visitors to the US, and whether anyone with a casual drug-taking past is at risk.

 VICE: Hey Karnig, were you surprised by what happened to Isabella?

 Karnig Dukmajian: I wasn't surprised at all.
-I'm not defending what happened, but it appears to have been within the boundaries of the law, or at least consistent with how U.S. border authorities have routinely acted under similar circumstances.
-The law says that if you have been convicted of a U.S. or foreign law relating to controlled substances, or if you have admitted to violating such a law, then you are inadmissible.
+I'm not defending what happened, but it appears to have been within the boundaries of the law, or at least consistent with how US border authorities have routinely acted under similar circumstances.
+The law says that if you have been convicted of a US or foreign law relating to controlled substances, or if you have admitted to violating such a law, then you are inadmissible to the US.

 Why do you think they picked her to question?

-It could be something in her demeanor that made them suspicious.
-However, based on the account Isabella told VICE, it appears the border officer was initially suspicious that she may seek to work in the U.S. without authorization.
+It could be something in her demeanour that made them suspicious.
+However, based on Isabella's account in VICE, it appears the border officer was initially suspicious that she may seek to work in the US without authorisation.
 I expect the authorities searched her phone to find evidence of her intention to work, and instead they appear to have found messages about cocaine.

 And it’s fine for border officials to simply take her phone on a hunch?